movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 first root COW saves the prior location in a transaction-owned dirty-root record.
 Updating a root changes the persistent root object, not a stack-local copy.
 Subvolume roots discovered through root items are cached in the same table.
-Abort restores the saved location; commit-side root-item and superblock encoding remains to be implemented.
+Abort restores the saved location.
+Commit preparation now rewrites the location, generation, level, and generation-v2 fields of every dirty non-superblock root item; final root-tree and chunk-tree locations still need superblock encoding.

 The chunk map should similarly be a mount-owned service with a lock and stable references.
 A raw `bm_chunks` pointer copied into a stack root will not remain